AirshipCMS/Docs/14-Page-Templates.md

 ---

 ## Properties you can't access from a page template
-Only page properties render on pages with propellers.
-Data from other pages or collections will not render with propellers, unless you relate them to the page with a "related datafield."

-If you want to render content outside of the page, you need to do an api call and render with a script.
+Data from other pages or collections will not render with Airship Propellers, unless a relationship is created with a "related datafield."
+Alternatively, if you want to render content that exists outside of the page, you can do an Airship API call and render the content with a script.